Documentation Index

 • Interface: Your pfSense WAN Interface

-• Remote Gateway: the IP of your NordLayer dedicated server
+• Remote Gateway: the IP of your NordLayer server with a dedicated IP

 • Authentication Method: Mutual PSK